Trump calls Zelensky ‘ungrateful’ and dodges question on Russia allegiance

-Trump calls Zelensky ‘ungrateful’ and dodges question on Russia allegiance in Fox News interview
+Trump calls Zelensky ‘ungrateful’ and dodges question on whether he’s now backing Russia in Fox News interview

+President says his Ukrainian counterpart was taking ‘candy from a baby’ by accepting the Biden administration’s help in fighting back against the Russian invasion

 Your support helps us to tell the story